-Everyday Health explained that these conversations do not always have to be like mini-interventions.
+It’s also important to remember that a strong support network doesn’t have to be an AA group.
 After all, recovery means moving towards a normal life.
 Activities like joining a friend for lunch or errands and discussing any struggles can be informal ways of getting support.
-Also, any regular activity where people who care can be reached like a class or a recreational sport can create a scheduled avenue of communication every week or so.
+Also, any regular activity where people who care can be reached like a class or a recreational sport can create a scheduled avenue of communication.

 If you’re having trouble building a strong support network in person, there are alternatives.
 While the case for discussing recovery on social media is murky, there are benefits.
 Social media can make it easier to connect with supportive group and individuals.
 They also give you a place to record your journey to recovery with those who care.

 - Follow your aftercare plan.